openstack/ironic/doc/source/install/configure-compute.rst

        # If this is not the desired behavior, consider increasing this value or
        # setting it to 0 to disable this behavior completely.
        #consecutive_build_service_disable_threshold = 10

-       [scheduler]

-       # This value controls how often (in seconds) the scheduler should
-       # attempt to discover new hosts that have been added to cells.
-       # If negative (the default), no automatic discovery will occur.
-       # As each bare metal node is represented by a separate host, it has
-       # to be discovered before the Compute service can deploy on it.
-       # It can be done manually after enrolling every node or batch of nodes,
-       # or this periodic task can be enabled to do it automatically.
-       #discover_hosts_in_cells_interval=-1

 #.
 Change these configuration options in the ``ironic`` section.
    Replace: